lmihaig/turbogator/README.md

 └── plot.sh                   # update plots
 ```

-I feel like the repo is a bit of a bigger mess than I wanted it to be, but fuck it, we'll improve it along the way.
+I feel like the repo is a bit of a bigger mess than I wanted it to be, but we'll improve it along the way.